Statue of Sandy Koufax

 Sculpture in Los Angeles, California, U.S.

-The Sandy Koufax Monument was unveiled outside the centerfield plaze entrance of Dodger Stadium on June 18, 2022.
+The Sandy Koufax Monument was unveiled outside the centerfield plaza entrance of Dodger Stadium on June 18, 2022.
 The bronze statue, created by sculptor Branly Cadet, commemorates Dodgers and baseball great Sandy Koufax.

-A Hall of Fame pitcher for the Brooklyn/Los Angeles Dodgers from 1955 to 1966, Koufax is widely considered to be one of the greatest pitchers of all-time and as well as the greatest pitcher in Dodgers franchise history.
+A Hall of Fame pitcher for the Brooklyn / Los Angeles Dodgers from 1955 to 1966, Koufax is widely considered to be one of the greatest pitchers of all-time and as well as the greatest pitcher in Dodgers franchise history.

 Background

 In 2019, as part of renovation plans, the Los Angeles Dodgers announced that they would unveil a statue of Sandy Koufax in the centerfield plaza of Dodger Stadium.
 It was the second statue dedicated by the Dodgers after the statue of Jackie Robinson was unveiled in 2017.

 Dodgers' president Stan Kasten stated that the newly renovated centerfield plaza would have an entrance gate and the plan was that Robinson statue (moved from its original location to the centerfield plaze) and the Koufax statue were to be on opposite sides of the entrance, to "greet" fans as they entered the stadium.

 The statue was initially meant to be unveiled in 2020 but the plans were delayed due to the COVID-19 pandemic.

 The ceremony of the statue unveiling was led by Dodgers broadcaster Charley Steiner with three other people speaking about Koufax: former Dodgers manager and close friend Joe Torre, Dodgers pitcher Clayton Kershaw, and Dodgers owner and chairman Mark Walter.
 Koufax himself gave a speech in which he thanked numerous former teammates, coaches, team personnel, and friends.